 I can’t say what her full birth name was, except her first name was probably Elizabeth since she went by Lizzie.
 Her father was said to have been full-blood Cherokee and her mother Dutch-Irish.
 The only definitive census records which indicate her Native American ancestry are for the years 1930 and 1940 where she is clearly enumerated as “Indian”.

 This extensive article is no longer available on this site.
 However, it was enhanced and published in the September 2018 issue of Digging History Magazine.
 Aunt Lizzie was quite a colorful character — her story is not to be missed.
-Preview the issue here or purchase here.
+Should you prefer to purchase the article only, contact me for more information.